alexvayn/google-photos-restore/README.md

 ## Endpoints

-1. `/api/healthcheck` to run a basic health check on the running app
+1. `/api/media/healthcheck` to run a basic health check on the app
-2. `/api/fix` to fix the date for a single file, based on the metadata
+2. `/api/media/fix` to fix the date for a single file, based on the metadata

  # Approach